BerkeleyML/berkeleyml.github.io/faq.md

   Office hours are on the [Calendar](../calendar).
 Use Ed for course Q&A and announcements.
 For sensitive matters, email the staff at {{ page.course.email | default: 'cs189-instructors@berkeley.edu' }}.

 - **How do additional accommodations and DSP work?**
-  Use the [Additional Accommodations Form](https://forms.gle/spBZoWV4XZcxqZjh8){:target="_blank"} for situations not covered by slip days.
+  Use the [Additional Accommodations Form](https://bit.ly/4qOcZVU){:target="_blank"} for situations not covered by the homework drop policy.
 DSP students receive approved extensions (2-day automatic extension on homeworks).
-Extension + slip days must be ≤ 7 days without a required meeting.
+Extensions beyond 7 days require a required meeting.
 See [Syllabus → DSP Accommodations](../syllabus#dsp-accommodations).

  -->